luca/luca.github.com/art/idraw-a3se-review.md

 * `draw_path()` Draw a path defined by a coordinate list.

-Here is a more complex example using math and the API to draw a sequence of waves on the page:
+Here is a more complex example using math and the API to draw a flow field on the page:

 ```python
 import math